TL;DR

 Common mistakes

-- Pointing Computer Use at your main desktop.
+- Pointing it at your main desktop.
 One misclick on a real Slack message is enough to regret it.

 - Skipping verification steps.
-The model will happily continue 5 steps past a silent failure.
+The model will happily continue five steps past a silent failure.

 - Automating a task you barely do.
-Computer Use payoff requires repetition; one-offs are faster by hand.
+Payoff requires repetition; one-offs are faster by hand.

-- Trusting it with anything irreversible — payments, deletes, sends.
-Always keep a human approval on those.
+- Trusting it with anything irreversible (payments, deletes, sends).
+Keep a human approval on those.

 - Letting the prompt drift into “use your best judgment.”
 On Computer Use, that phrase is a license to misclick.